Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Advantages of indexes

-- If indexes are the magical way to search for rows based on a certain column value faster, then **why not add a index for every column on table?**
+- If indexes are the magical way to search for rows based on a certain column value faster, then **why not add an index for every column on a table?**
 - Indexes have many **advantages**, such as:
   - Minimise the number of disk accesses needed to locate data in the database
   - Enforce `PRIMARY KEY` and `UNIQUE` constraints.
 If a suitable index exists, then the DBMS